Fund your small business the right way

 The government offers more access to financial grants than most other countries in the world.
 Getting one can be grueling, with long applications and even longer processing times, all with a chance of rejection.
 However, to many, they represent a chance that simply cannot be ignored.

-Five of the biggest government grants currently available are the Entrepreneur's Programme, CSIRO Kick-Start, the Biomedical Translation Fund, the Export Market Development Grant, and the Research & Development Tax Incentive.
+Five of the biggest government grants currently available are the Entrepreneur's Programme, CSIRO Kick-Start, the Biomedical Translation Fund, the Export Market Development Grant, and the Research and Development Tax Incentive.
 As the names suggest, many of these grants are very specific in their purpose and the types of small business to which they are applicable.
 However, if one of them is a viable option, it essentially means free money for your business.

 That’s not to say that government grants don’t come with any strings attached, either.
 The R&D tax help, for instance, can only be used to help fund R&D. You are bound legally to use grants however they dictate, or you could be responsible for paying it all back.
 What’s more, it can take some of your time and energy away from running the business and push back your timeframe.
 For instance, you could about to start a business, but you’re forced to wait months for the grant, only for another startup to occupy the space on the market you were intending to by the time you get it.